Skip to main content

 {/each}

 Like function declarations, snippets can have an arbitrary number of parameters, which can have default values, and you can destructure each parameter.
-You cannot use rest parameters however.
+You cannot use rest parameters, however.

 Snippet scope